-Lots of interesting and passionate debates on the evolution of AI.
-I want to get back to a question I was asked and I tried to answer during my keynote speech: How will Virtual Assistants impact the Internet and, on a larger scale, Society as a whole?
+The evolution of AI lead to interesting and passionate debates.
+One of the questions, I am often asked, I will try to answer is : How will Virtual Assistants impact the Internet and, on a larger scale, Society as a whole?

 First, it’s important to define what we mean when we talk about virtual assistant based on Artificial Intelligence (AI).
 We are mainly influenced by science-fiction movies, and we all have our own fantasies about what our lives could look like with an assistant like « HER », capable of achieving every task we ask of her, and in the end, become a part of our daily life, and even a close friend!